Chi Jishang: Back to China

 After the creation of the People's Republic of China, Chi wrote Fuli Yuan about returning to China and later joined him at Tsinghua University as an associate professor in 1950.
 In 1952, due to a nation-wide reformation of the higher education system, she was transferred to the then Beijing Institute of Geology (now China University of Geosciences (Wuhan)) as a professor.
 There, she became the chair of an department that governed the teaching and research of fossil fuels.
 In 1954, she became the vice-chair of the department of inflammable minerals geology and exploration.

 Chi reportedly "disappeared" from the public scene during the Cultural Revolution.
 Her husband and son were both prosecuted during that period.
 Nevertheless, she taught and trained students and researchers in the Hubei, Fujian, Jiangxi, Hebei provinces and conducted field work on kimberlites in the Hubei, Liaoning, and Henan regions.
 As the Cultural Revolution ended, she became involved in the establishment of the Wuhan College of Geology (now China University of Geosciences (Wuhan)) from 1975 to 1984, where she headed several sections and departments of the institute, eventually becoming vice-president.
 She also chaired the "721 University" system in collaboration with the Hubei province department of mineralogy.
 During this period, she developed numerous textbooks and training materials in Chinese.

 She served multiple high-level governing positions in the Communist Party, receiving many honors such as National March 8th Red-Banner Holder.
 In 1980, she became an academian of the Academic Division of Earth Sciences of the Chinese Academy of Sciences.

-Chi married Li Pu in 1946, a fellow petrologist at the geochemistry institute of the Chinese Academy of Science.
+Chi married Li Pu in 1946, a fellow petrologist at the geochemistry institute of the Chinese Academy of Sciences.
 His death in 1967 was attributed to the Cultural Revolution.
 They have one son.
-Chi fell gravely ill in 1991, passing away in 1994 in Beijing.
+Chi fell gravely ill in 1991, dying in 1994 in Beijing.